neronotte/Greg.Xrm/src/Greg.Xrm.RoleEditor/README.md

 This list contains the features that are planned to be implemented in the future.
 Order is irrelevant:

-- Possibility to check where a given role is actually used
 - Possibility to assign a given role to a set of users / teams
 - Possibility to show the set of permissions assigned to a given user (merging all the roles of the user, and all the roles assigned to user's teams).
 - Possibility to export the contents of the change summary in excel or markdown format